vd Brink Home Automations

 }

 The most useful one for me is PermissionRequest.
-When Claude Code asks for approval, the light flashes blue so I know it is waiting.
+When Claude Code asks for approval, the light flashes blue so I know it is waiting for me.

 Codex hooks

 Codex can also run lifecycle hooks.
-Use this if you want the same notification light for Codex approval requests or when a Codex turn finishes.
+Use these if you want the same notification light for Codex approval requests, or for when a Codex turn finishes.

 Create or edit this file: